What we Do

 Milkweed, it's essential

-“Waystations” are places that provide nectar, host plants for caterpillars and shelter for Monarch butterflies as they migrate between their northern and southern habitats.
+“Waystations” are places that provide nectar and shelter for Monarch butterflies as they migrate between their northern and southern habitats.

-To create a waystation you need a sunny site, plants providing year-around blooms, Milkweed and close spacing between plants to create shelter and refrain from pesticide use (see our page on Nature-friendly Pest Control).
+To create a waystation you need a sunny site, plants providing year-around blooms, close spacing between plants to create shelter and refrain from pesticide use (see our page on Nature-friendly Pest Control).

 Check our list of plants for nectar-producing plants for butterflies.

-Franke’s Vivero can provide you with most, if not all, the plants you need, including Milkweed.
+Franke’s Vivero can provide you with most, if not all, the plants you need.

 Create a Puddle for butterflies